Dallas, TX

 Comparing amount of park space between neighborhoods by income

-Residents in low-income neighborhoods have access to 19% more park space per person than those in the average Dallas neighborhood and 1% less than those in high-income neighborhoods.
+Across the country, parks serving low-income households are four times smaller yet serve four times more people per acre than parks serving high-income households, according to TPL park equity data.
+In Dallas, residents in low-income neighborhoods have access to 13% more park space per person than those in the average Dallas neighborhood and 2% more than those in high-income neighborhoods.

 8% of Dallas’s land is used for parks and recreation.